 If you are refrigerating the ganache for next day use, it takes around 6 hours to set and will be thicker.

-If you want to use the ganache on the same day and have a smooth/shiny surface, don't put it in the refrigerator - pour it over the cake after you have blended it for a second time and it has cooled and thickened a little.
+If you want to use the ganache on the same day and have a smooth/shiny surface, don't put it in the refrigerator - pour it over the cake after you have blended it for a second time and it has cooled and thickened a little more.
 The ganache should be pourable but thick.
 You can use an offset spatula - pour the ganache in the middle of the cake and gently push it to the edges.
 If you like, make some nice "drip" patterns over the side of the cake using the spatula and you may need to gently tip the cake plate to encourage the ganache to move down the side of the cake.
-Place the cake in the fridge uncovered - this will help the ganache set more, but it's intended to be soft even after setting.
+Place the cake in the fridge uncovered until ready to serve - this will help the ganache set more, but it's intended to be soft even after setting.

 *any dark chocolate bar should work - if you need it to be dairy-free or soy-free, check the label.
 It doesn't need to be baking chocolate.
-I like to use Lindt or even a nice bar from Aldi.
+I like to use Lindt or even a nice organic bar from Aldi.

 🧡 Storage